BIOGRAPHY: LARRY A. THOMPSON

 "See you on Life's Red Carpet."

-"You can't get hit by lightning if you're not standing out in the rain."
+"You can't get hit by lightning if you're not willing to stand out in the rain."

 "If you didn't invite me to the take-off, don't invite me to the crash."